deartc/FitBitLit/README.md

- This is a  project named FitBitLit.
-I want to use the   project to compare  people preparing for the Kentucky Marathon.
+  I want to use this project to compare 4 peoples' exercise data as they   prepar for the Kentucky Marathon.
 To run my project do the following: Go to github.com/deartc/FitBitLit.
 Clone the repository.
 Colab should automatically run.
 Tableau can be accessed by clicking on the tableau link.